Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: Introduction

 The nonlinear Fourier transform is intertwined with the existence of soliton solutions to the NLS equation.
 Solitons are pulses that retain their shape (or return periodically to their initial shape) during propagation, and can be viewed as system eigenfunctions, similar to the complex exponentials $e^{j\omega t}$, which are eigenfunctions of linear systems.
 An arbitrary waveform can be viewed as a combination of solitons, associated with the discrete nonlinear spectrum, and a non-solitonic (radiation) component, associated with the continuous nonlinear spectrum.

 The goal of this first article is to introduce the mathematical tools that underlie this approach to information transmission.
 These tools are sufficiently general to encompass not only the nonlinear Schr\"odinger equation, but also other completely integrable nonlinear dispersive PDEs.
 Thus, the transmission scheme described here can also be applied to any channel model in this general class.
-These tools are also described in mathematics and physics (see, e.g., \cite{tao2006nfa,ablowitz2006sai,faddeev2007hmi}); here we attempt to extract those aspects of the theory that are relevant to the engineering aspects of the information transmission problem.
-In subsequent articles, we will describe useful numerical methods and give performance results for actual fiber-optic systems.
+These tools are also described in mathematics and physics (see, \eg, \cite{tao2006nfa,ablowitz2006sai,faddeev2007hmi}); here we attempt to extract those aspects of the theory that are relevant to the engineering aspects of the information transmission problem.
+In Part~II \cite{yousefi2012nft2} we will provide numerical methods for forward NFT at the receiver and in Part~III \cite{yousefi2013nft3} describe a nonlinear frequency-division multiplexing communication method based on NFT, provide algorithms to implement inverse NFT at the transmitter and give examples of achievable spectral efficiencies in actual fiber-optic systems.

+After submitting this paper, we became aware of the related paper of Hasegawa and Nyu \cite{hasegawa1993ec} introducing \emph{eigenvalue communication}, in which the authors propose to encode information in quantities conserved under NLS propagation, and use the inverse scattering transform to decode the amplitude of an isolated soliton-like pulse $A\sech(t)$ in a single-user, point-to-point channel.
+Using conserved quantities can be helpful, as it has the potential to simplify communication system design.
+However, no improvement in capacity is achieved relative to a scheme which encodes information in an equivalent, but not necessarily conserved, set of parameters (\eg, modulating amplitude and phase and using backpropagation for decoding).

+Our motivation for introducing transmission schemes based on the NFT stems---not from the simplicity arising through the use of conserved quantities (as in \cite{hasegawa1993ec}) but rather---from our observation that the use of conventional linear multiplexing in nonlinear channels inevitably leads to an interference-limited multiuser system \cite{yousefi2013nft3}.
+As a result, a major factor contributing to the capacity limitations in optical fiber networks \cite{essiambre2010clo} is the use of wavelength-division multiplexing.
+By introducing nonlinear frequency-division multiplexing (NFDM) based on the NFT (exploiting the integrability of the NLS equation), a transmission scheme without deterministic distortions can result; see [Part~III, particularly Sections VI.
+F and VI.
+G] for further details about NFDM in comparison with \cite{hasegawa1993ec}.
+Thus we use the tools of integrable systems for a different purpose than in \cite{hasegawa1993ec}.

 We will find it convenient to work with the nonlinear Schr\"odinger equation (\ref{eq:st-nls}) in a normalized form.
 By changing variables